BerlinVagrant/vagrant-dns/README.md

 $ sudo vagrant dns --install
 ```

 On OS X, this will create a file `/etc/resolver/dev`, which tells OS X to resolve the TLD `.dev` by using the nameserver given in this file.
+You will have to rerun --install every time a tld is added.

 You can delete this file by running: